Kafka Connections

 This page shows all existing Kafka connections.
 Via the context menu, you can edit and delete these or create new ones.
-Lobster Integration always acts as a Kafka client and not as a server and currently only uses the Kafka message function (no streaming).
+Lobster_data always acts as a Kafka client and not as a server and currently only uses the Kafka message function (no streaming).

-(1) Alias: You can use this alias (as name of the connection) in the Input Agent "Kafka" and Response "Kafka".
+(1) You can use this alias (as name of the connection) in the Input Agent Kafka and Response Route Kafka.

-(2) Active: Messages can only be received and sent via active connections.
+(2) Messages can only be received and sent via active connections.

-(4) Kafka properties: Additional connection properties can be defined via the context menu.
-Important note: Please do not set the property "group.id" here.
-If necessary, you can do this in the Input Agent "Kafka".
+(4) Additional connection properties can be defined via the context menu.
+Important note: Please do not set the property group.id here.
+If necessary, you can do this in the Input Agent Kafka.

-(5) Check connection: You can test the connection here.
+(5) You can test the connection here.
 The currently set (and possibly not yet saved) values are used.
 To apply these values, they must be saved.

 OAuth2